-- (a) Bargaining unit members who are victims of domestic violence, sexual assault, stalking, or harassment, or are the parent/guardian of a minor child or a dependent who is a victim of domestic violence, sexual assault, stalking, or harassment, will be eligible for reasonable leave and reasonable safety accommodations pursuant to ORS 659A.270-ORS 659A.290. - (b) Pursuant to ORS 659A.272, eligible employees may take leave, for themselves or for their minor child or dependent, for the purpose of seeking legal or law enforcement, medical treatment, counseling, to obtain services from a victim services provider to relocate or take other steps to ensure health and safety. - (c) Pursuant to ORS 659A.290(a), reasonable safety accommodations may include, but is not limited to, a transfer, reassignment, modified schedule, unpaid leave from employment, changed work telephone number, changed work station, installed lock, implemented safety procedure or any other adjustment to a job structure, workplace facility or work requirement in response to actual or threatened domestic violence, harassment, sexual assault, or stalking.
+(a) Bargaining unit members who are victims of domestic violence, sexual assault, stalking, or harassment, or are the parent/guardian of a minor child or a dependent who is a victim of domestic violence, sexual assault, stalking, or harassment, will be eligible for reasonable leave and reasonable safety accommodations pursuant to ORS 659A.270- ORS 659A.290.

+(b) Pursuant to ORS 659A.272, eligible employees may take leave, for themselves or for their minor child or dependent, for the purpose of seeking legal or law enforcement, medical treatment, counseling, to obtain services from a victim services provider to relocate or take other steps to ensure health and safety.

+(c) Pursuant to ORS 659A.290(a), reasonable safety accommodations may include, but is not limited to, a transfer, reassignment, modified schedule, unpaid leave from employment, changed work telephone number, changed work station, installed lock, implemented safety procedure or any other adjustment to a job structure, workplace facility or work requirement in response to actual or threatened domestic violence, harassment, sexual assault, or stalking.

-- (d) Employees who are victims of domestic violence, harassment, sexual assault, or stalking, and/or are the parent/guardian of a minor child or dependent who is a victim of domestic violence, harassment, sexual assault, or stalking, and who are requesting leave for purposes as provided under the law, such as seeking legal or law enforcement assistance, medical treatment, counseling, to relocate or take other steps to ensure health and safety, are entitled to 160 hours of paid leave in each calendar year.
+(d) Employees who are victims of domestic violence, harassment, sexual assault, or stalking, and/or are the parent/guardian of a minor child or dependent who is a victim of domestic violence, harassment, sexual assault, or stalking, and who are requesting leave for purposes as provided under the law, such as seeking legal or law enforcement assistance, medical treatment, counseling, to relocate or take other steps to ensure health and safety, are entitled to 160 hours of paid leave in each calendar year.
 Leave with pay is in addition to any vacation, sick, or other form of paid leave available to the employee.
-An eligible employee must exhaust all other forms of paid leave before using the paid leave provided for under this section. - (e) The process to seek accommodations or leave under this section will be outlined on the HR website. - (f) Employees facing pressure as outlined in Article 24, Section 13, may also seek accommodations outlined in this section, but will be subject to department approval.
+An eligible employee must exhaust all other forms of paid leave before using the paid leave provided for under this section.

+(e) The process to seek accommodations or leave under this section will be outlined on the HR website.